How it works

 Under the hood

-LPM uses NPM to install libraries and their dependencies in the node_modules folder.
-It then synchronizes the contents of this folder with folders in the Logical View.
+At runtime, LPM uses NPM to install Loupe libraries and their dependencies into the node_modules folder.
+It then synchronizes the contents of this folder with folders in the Logical View, and (when deployment targets are configured via lpm configure) deploys the relevant objects to the targeted configurations.

 LPM stores the list of all required libraries in its package.json file, so inspecting this manually can be useful.